QuickTry/QuickTry-Server/README.md

 specific usecase.

 ## Contributing
 Contributions and suggestions are welcomed and encouraged.
-Your changes could be heard in a pull request (or less).

 ### Adding support for a new language
 Adding a new language to this service is straightforward.